How Crypto Mortgages Work When Buying a California Home

 California has always attracted ambitious people with bold ideas and the resources to bring them to life.
 A century ago, oil barons and Hollywood moguls built estates that reshaped Los Angeles.
 Today, Silicon Valley AI and web3 entrepreneurs and crypto pioneers are the ones driving the next wave of wealth.
 And increasingly, they’re not cashing out — they’re buying homes with their digital assets or RSUs intact.

-Until recently, it was nearly impossible to buy a home by leveraging crypto.
+Until recently, it was nearly impossible to buy a home using crypto.
 Most lenders simply didn’t understand Bitcoin or Ethereum and insisted borrowers liquidate to U.S. dollars in order to qualify — a move that never made sense.
 Today, crypto-backed mortgages are quietly reshaping how buyers in California turn digital wealth into physical real estate.
-In markets where a “starter” home can still cost over a million dollars and luxury neighborhoods routinely see properties trade for several million more, the ability to leverage Bitcoin or Ethereum without selling is becoming a game-changer.
+In markets where a “starter” home can still cost over a million dollars, and luxury neighborhoods routinely see properties trade for several million more, the ability to use Ethereum or Bitcoin without selling is becoming a game-changer.

 For investors ready to turn digital balance sheets into real property — whether that means a Malibu beachfront home, an estate in Atherton, or a classic house in Larchmont — crypto-backed mortgages are making it possible.
 The reality is that crypto is no longer an abstract asset class.
 It has gone mainstream, giving buyers meaningful leverage in markets where traditional financing often falls short.

-Why Selling Your Crypto To Buy a House Isn’t the Answer
+Why Selling Crypto to Buy a House No Longer Makes Sense

 For someone sitting on millions in crypto, it may seem simple: sell some coins and buy the house outright.
 But the reality is far less attractive.